-She has served two successful years on Student Council, and is the founder of St. Robert’s Catholic Youth Fellowship club.
+She has served two successful years on the Student Council, and is the founder of St. Robert’s Catholic Youth Fellowship club, Agape.
 In addition, Teresa holds an executive seat on the York Catholic Secondary President’s Council.
 During school closures, she co-founded Student Supports, a network of students across Ontario encouraging each other to keep a high morale during quarantine and positively contribute to the community from a safe distance.

 In May 2019, Teresa was elected Junior Student Trustee for the York Catholic District School Board.
-At that moment, she pledged to effectively communicate with students across York Region, and speak up for the lonely, the marginalized, and the neglected.
+At that moment, she pledged to effectively communicate with students across York Region, and speak up for the lonely, the marginalized and the neglected.
 In this upcoming term, her vision is to make more students aware of the voice they have at the board table while addressing concerns about sustainable stewardship and student well-being.